LEADERSHIP BY DESIGN Entering Grade 10 in September 2024?

 Q7.
 When will LBD student meetings be scheduled?

 A7.
 Most plenary meetings of LBD students will be scheduled on Saturdays (an average of one per month).
 There will be other meetings involving smaller groups and these will be scheduled to meet the convenience of most participating students.
-Chances are some special sessions, such as Pursue STEM, Pursue CODING and Pursue ENTREPRENEURSHIP may schedule a few days during school March Break.
-The schedule for the LBD’s academic year 2023-24 will be shared at the LBD applicant- orientation sessions.
+Chances are some special sessions, such as Pursue STEM and Pursue BUSINESS may schedule a few days during school March Break.
+The schedule for the LBD’s academic year 2024-25 will be shared at the LBD applicant- orientation sessions.

 Q8.
 What is the cost of the Leadership by Design program?

 A8.
 There is no charge.
-The program is free.
+The LBD program is free.
+However, some optional activities that are provided by partners may require a fee.

 Q9.
-I plan to have my child apply for the 2022 LBD program.
+I plan to have my Grade 10 child apply for the 2024 LBD program.
 Should my child not gain admission does the Lifelong Leadership Institute provide some level of service?

 Q11.
 I’m in Grade 9 this academic year.
-May I apply?
+May I be considered for the LBD program?

 A11.
-No. Only students who are in Grade 10 in the 2023-24 academic year will be admitted.
+No. Only students who are in Grade 10 in the 2024-25 academic year will be admitted into LBD.
 Please apply for the LBD program when entering Grade 10.
+Students in Grade 9 this September 2024 may receive some services that are provided by the LBD program during 2024-25.
+To receive these services, you must apply for guest student status.
+There is a special application form for Grade 10 Guest Students.

 Q12.
 When is the best time to apply?